AlonaPashko/Store/README.md

 The folder Enums has enums:

 - Category - for the distribution of products by varieties,
-- TypeMeat - especially for Meat class.
+- TypeMeat - especially for Meat class,
+- AggregateState - especially for HouseholdChemicals class.

 The folder FileOperations has classes: